 Ingredients For Panera Copycat Autumn Squash Soup:

 - Butternut Squash.
-The foundation of a good squash soup recipe is definitely squash!
-Feel free to buy pre-cut squash to save time.
-Otherwise, this is how I usually cut and prepare mine (though I use a knife instead of a veggie peeler.)
+The foundation of this easy butternut squash soup recipe is definitely squash!
+Feel free to buy pre-cut butternut squash to save time.
+Otherwise, this is how I usually cut and prepare mine (though I use a sharp knife instead of a vegetable peeler.)

 - Carrots.
 The flavor and color gets deeper and sweeter with the addition of some carrots.
 I love what they bring to the soup!